bbayazit16/l2savings/README.md

 _Make sure you are on the root directory and have yarn installed._

-Create .env file and add environment variables (by referring to .env.example) Make sure RPCs support batch JSON RPC requests.
+Create .env file and add environment variables (by referring to .env.development) Make sure RPCs support batch JSON RPC requests.

 ```sh